2 LAPD Officers Hurt In Crash While In Pursuit Of U-Haul Van

 Police asked residents in the area of Sherman Place, north of Woodman and Sherman Way, to remain inside, while a search of the area continues.

 The officers involved in the crash were taken to a hospital with non-life-threatening injuries.
+The drivers of the two other cars involved in the crash were treated at the scene for minor injuries, but declined to be taken to a hospital.

 There has been a rash of thefts of U-hauls recently, Los Angeles police Sgt.
 Robert Martinez said, and officers have been on the lookout for the trucks.